 How do I access Azure VMs after failover?

-After failover, you can access Azure VMs over a secure Internet connection, over a site-to-site VPN, or over Azure ExpressRoute.
-You'll need to prepare a number of things in order to connect.
-Learn more
+After failover, you can access Azure VMs over a secure internet connection, over a site-to-site VPN, or over Azure ExpressRoute.
+To connect, you must prepare several things.
+Learn more.

 Azure is designed for resilience.
-Site Recovery is engineered for failover to a secondary Azure datacenter, in accordance with the Azure SLA.
-When failover occurs, we make sure your metadata and vaults remain within the same geographic region that you chose for your vault.
+Site Recovery is engineered for failover to a secondary Azure datacenter, as required by the Azure service-level agreement (SLA).
+When failover occurs, we make sure your metadata and vaults remain in the same geographic region that you chose for your vault.